WHAT WE DO

-Brad (he/him) is a postdoctoral fellow who recently received his Ph.D. in Biobehavioral Health from Penn State.
+Brad (he/him) received his Ph.D. in Biobehavioral Health from Penn State.
 His research interests include the study of alcohol use and related consequences, socio-cognitive influences of health, and risky decision making.
 An overarching goal of his research is to inform the development of cost-effective, mobile intervention programs aimed at reducing risky alcohol use in adolescent and emerging adult populations.
 Brad is currently working on two NIH funded intervention projects: (1) a feasibility study for a PNF intervention app for parents of incoming college students; and (2) an effectiveness trial for a gamified PNF for first-year students.
-Born in Montreal, QC, and raised in Boca Raton, FL, Brad is a research junky who enjoys gaming, playing racquetball, golfing, and watching Netflix.
+Born in Montreal, QC, and raised in Boca Raton, FL, Brad is a research junky who enjoys gaming and flipping houses.

 Undergraduate Research Assistant

-Alexander (he/him) is a Sophomore Psychology major in his first year as a Heads UP! research assistant.
+Alexander (he/him) is a Junior Psychology major in his second year as a Heads UP! research assistant.
 Following graduation, he hopes to pursue a Doctorate in Clinical Psychology.
 Alexander is from Lodi, CA and enjoys playing water polo, visiting Disneyland, and watching anime.

 from the HeadsUP Team

-Normative antecedents to substance use among sexual minorities: A scoping review
+Normative substance use antecedents among sexual minorities: A scoping review and synthesis

 Psychology of Sexual Orientation &